random998/bachelors_project/docs/report.md

 ### Problem Statement
 Traditional online poker relies on centralized servers, introducing trust issues, single points of failure, and potential for cheating.
 This project explores a P2P alternative where peers collaboratively maintain a deterministic game state using hash-chain replication, ensuring consensus without a central authority.
 The prototype focuses on core mechanics like dealing, betting, and hand evaluation, with ZK elements (e.g., fair shuffling) planned for later.

-Inspired by Mental Poker protocols [1], the system aims for fairness and resilience in a decentralized environment.
+Inspired by Mental Poker protocols, the system aims for fairness and resilience in a decentralized environment.
 The current scope excludes ZK proofs, focusing instead on the replicated state machine and P2P networking.

 ### Objectives
 - Implement a deterministic poker state machine with lock-step replication.